DaRL-LibSignal/PromptGAT/README.md

  Detailed Structure of PromptGAT (for more introduction, please refer to our paper above):
  ![Illustration](/assets/demo_image.png "Detailed Structure of PromptGAT")

- This Project is built opon the code of paper: "Uncertainty-aware Grounded Action Transformation towards Sim-to-Real Transfer for Traffic Signal Control" But annotated the uncertainty module to not working.
+ This project is built on the code of the paper: "Uncertainty-aware Grounded Action Transformation towards Sim-to-Real Transfer for Traffic Signal Control," but the uncertainty module is annotated as not working.

  The overall project is built based on LibSignal: https://darl-libsignal.github.io/

  ## Instruction:
- Please fill your Open-AI api-key in the file `sim2real_trainer.py` to make sure the conversation to language agent is successfully connected!
+ Please fill in your Open-AI key in the file `sim2real_trainer.py` to make sure the conversation with the language agent is successfully connected!

- Please make sure install the `requirements.txt` file before execution.
+ Please make sure to install the `requirements.txt` file before execution.

  To execute the code, please execute the `sim2real.py` directly in the root folder.